open-telemetry/oteps/text/0042-separate-context-propagation.md

 To access the local state of an application, the Context API provides a function which takes a context and a key as input, and returns a value.

 ### Optional: Automated Context Management
-When possible, context should automatically be associated with program execution .
+When possible, the OpenTelemetry context should automatically be associated with the program execution context.
 Note that some languages do not provide any facility for setting and getting a current context.
 In these cases, the user is responsible for managing the current context.

 **SetCurrent(context)**
 To associate a context with program execution, the Context API provides a function which takes a Context.